 - Act as a representative for others who had a similar issue

-In some cases, the defendant in these cases could also face criminal or regulatory issues.
+In some scenarios, the defendant in these cases could also face criminal or regulatory issues.
 The Bureau of Consumer Protection (BCP) is the agency tasked with protecting consumers from a regulatory standpoint.

-For example, it may not make sense to file a lawsuit for a few stitches after a defective product injury.
-However, when 1,000 people all file for compensation for similar damages, the investment makes sense.
+For example, it may not make sense to file a lawsuit for having to get a few stitches after sustaining a defective product injury.
+However, if 1,000 people all file for compensation for similar damages, the investment makes sense.

-Understanding Class Certification and Moving Forward with a Consumer Class Action Claim
+You Must Receive Class Certification to Move Forward with a Consumer Class Action Claim